 Just as hygiene and cleanliness are being prioritised, safety protocols also need to be given high priority.
-Wearing a mask, maintaining social distancing, avoiding crowds are some precautions to be followed.
+Wearing a mask, maintaining social distance, avoiding crowds are some precautions to be followed.
 Hand hygiene is of utmost importance and using hand sanitisers or soaps at frequent intervals is recommended.

 Double masking is a preventive method, where one mask is worn on top of another.
 This helps improve the efficiency of the mask by improving the filtration rate and preventing the spread of the virus.
-It also limits the exhalation of droplets and the release of droplets containing the virus.
+It also limits the exhalation of droplets and the spread of droplets containing the virus.

 For the prevention of COVID-19, there are generally three types of masks used: